AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-4-writeup.md

 All hashing within the context of this application will be done using SHA-256.
 Current NIST standards indicate that SHA-256 provides sufficient security for Digital signatures and hash-only applications.
 PBKDF2 will be used for storing user passwords, using SHA-256 as the pseudorandom function.
 As of January 2017, the Internet Engineering Task Force (IETF) recommends PBKDF2 as a password hashing algorithm [2].

+SHA-256 will also be used for HMAC operations.
+NIST standards indicate that SHA-256 based HMAC's are currently sufficiently. secure

 ### Key Agreement

 The key agreement algorithm used to address these threat models will be Diffie Hellman.
 Diffie Hellman exchanges allow securely exchanging cryptographic keys over a public channel.
 Security of this exchange is based on discrete logarithms.
 Current NIST standards indicate that 2048-bit groups with 224-bit keys provide sufficient security for modern applications.
 This application will utilize the prime and generator values for the 2048-bit MODP Group as specified by RFC3526[3].